ijah-bit/World-Explorer/README.md

-# World Explorer
+# 🌍 World Explorer

-A desktop travel planning app built using Electron.js.
+A desktop travel planning application built with Electron.js.

-## Features
+It allows users to:
-- Search for countries using REST Countries API
+- Search country information using the REST Countries API
-- Add, view, edit, and delete travel itineraries
+- Add, view, edit, and delete trips (CRUD)
-- Save trips in local JSON file
+- Save trip data locally in JSON
-- Search history feature
+- View search history of previously searched countries

+## 🧰 Tech Stack
+Electron.js, HTML, CSS, JavaScript, REST Countries API

-## How to Run
+## 🚀 How to Run
-1. Open the project folder.
+1. Clone this repository
+2. Run `npm install` (if needed)
-2. Run `npm start` to launch the app.
+3. Run the app: `npm start`

+## 🖼️ Screenshots
+(Insert your screenshots here)